Purdue University system: Traditional campuses

 The Purdue University system consists of one core university with two campus locations, plus two regional universities, one of which also has two campus locations.
 It formerly included three collaborative universities in a partnership with the Indiana University system (at Indianapolis, Fort Wayne, and Columbus).

-Purdue University
+Purdue University, West Lafayette

 The system's main, most well-known, and largest university is located in West Lafayette, Indiana, on the banks of the Wabash River.
 The main university acts as an anchor for the entire university system, and is where system-wide administrative buildings are located.

-Purdue University in Indianapolis
+Purdue University, Indianapolis

 An expansion of the West Lafayette campus, Purdue University in Indianapolis was launched on July 1, 2024, following the split of Indiana University–Purdue University Indianapolis.
 The university has a 28 acre footprint in downtown Indianapolis, which includes space in the existing engineering and technology buildings, and has established partnerships with companies for facilities and shared spaces throughout the metro area.